jpsim/AWSPics/README.md

 Any subsequent changes that you make to this code can be redeployed with the same command.
 CloudFormation will create a "changeset" to only update the modified resources.

+The first deployment should take about 30 minutes since there's a lot to set up.
+You'll also receive an email to approve the SSL certificate request, which you should complete quickly, so that the rest of the deployment can proceed.

 ## Generate Sample Albums